hashicorp/design-system/website/docs/components/form/radio-card/partials/guidelines/guidelines.md

 ### Legend style

-The legend can recieve any of the available text styles.
+The legend can receive any of the available text styles.
 We recommend using the default legend style provided with the component when placed along with other form components or `Display/400/Bold` when your form is broken down into sections.

 There are two ways to change the default text style: